 You did it!

-Thanks to you and donors like you, the Meewasin Trail linking Wanuskewin Heritage Park to Chief Whitecap Park is open.
-Generous community leaders with their hard work helped Meewasin reach our $6 million campaign goal!
-Thank you!
+Thanks to you and donors like you, the Meewasin Trail linking Wanuskewin Heritage Park to Chief Whitecap Park is now part of the Meewasin Valley.

 New Meewasin Trail in 2015 to Chief Whitecap Park